Towards impactful challenges: post-challenge paper, benchmarks and other dissemination actions: Conclusion

 \section{Conclusion}

-In the chapter, we have covered the main actions in favour of the long-lasting impact of a challenge, in particular, with a post-challenge paper template and advice on how to turn the challenge into a benchmark.
+In the chapter, we have covered the main actions in favour of the long-lasting impact of a challenge, particularly with a post-challenge paper template and advice on how to turn the challenge into a benchmark.

 The main point is that significant time and person-power resources should be allocated up-front to this activity, which will harvest and make sense of the wealth of information produced by the challenge.
 For example, if the challenge is funded through a call, it would be best to foresee at least one year for the post-challenge activities.